gobeyondidentity/developer-docs/contributor-guide/contributor-guide.md

 | The What | The Why |
 | --- | --- |
 |  Explain the changes you've made.
 It doesn't need to be fancy and you don't have to get too technical.
 At a high level, this is where you let the reviewer know the overall effect of the PR.
 It's important to explain what the change is and then reference the ticket.
 It's a much better experience for the reviewer if they're able to spend more time reviewing and less time studying speciications that may not even be applicable. <br /><br />**Example**<br /><br />"Added support for authentication. #JIRA-123"   | The "why" is sometimes more important than the "what."
 The "why" tells us what business or engineering goal this change achieves.
 It's a chance to explain the engineering goal and the business.<br /><br />**Example** <br /><br />"These changes complete the user login and account creation experience."    |

-### Commit messages

-Ensure that your commit message is a proper sentence.
-Refer to this [guide on writing good commit messages](https://cbea.ms/git-commit/).

-A properly formed git commit subject line should always be able to complete the following sentence:

-***If applied, this commit will ....***